 This piece of code can be used to provide information in many ways, for example:

 - Access to geographic data, as in the case of the MyEnvironment widget

-- A series of tips which change daily as the Environmental Tip of the Day
+- Daily tips like the Environmental Tip of the Day

-- An informational widget providing a link to additional information, such as the WaterSense widgets
+- An informational widget providing a link to additional information, such as the WaterSense widget

 - And many other ways to provide small chunks of information for others to embed on their web pages